djrobinson/noise/README.md

 - With this identity, individuals will be able to vote on proposed categorizations for how things are discussed within the networked organization (Vote on Values)
 - Tokens will be categorized under account type and can be staked to increase the probability of future action within a given categorization (Bet on Beliefs)
 - Example 1: Coordinated & measurable marketing action via social media channels, where major influencers are able to stake their tokens to specific marketing messages
-- Another example would be coordinated action around a specific improvement proposal (think similar EIPs fighting to become the standard for a specific), and promising some type of punishment if one doesn't go through (a sale of the coin for a competitor, for example)
+- Example 2: Coordinated action around a specific improvement proposal (think similar EIPs fighting to become the standard for a specific), and promising some type of punishment if one doesn't go through (a sale of the coin for a competitor, for example)
-- Another example would be coordinating large-scale financial operations in a collective way by issuing quarterly tokens that can be used to vote on corporate actions such as coin-buybacks and restructuring their balance sheet
+- Example 3: Coordinating large-scale financial operations in a collective way by issuing quarterly tokens that can be used to vote on corporate actions such as coin-buybacks and restructuring their balance sheet
-- Votes will all be measured by QV
+- QV and Data as Labor concept can be applied to this.
+Will allow for less engaged, peripheral members to gain more stake into the actions of the core group.